NLO Merging

 As always, the NLO merging weight of the events can be accessed by calling the function double Info::mergingWeightNLO().
 This weight should also be used when printing (or histogramming) events.
 For Merging:doNL3Subt = on, the weight double Info::mergingWeightNLO() is either one or zero (see Appendix E in [Lon13]).

-After these steps, all necessary events for NL3 merging have been produced. main87.cc finishes by returning the NL3-merged total cross section.
+After these steps, all necessary events for NL3 merging have been produced. main162.cc finishes by returning the NL3-merged total cross section.

-UNLOPS-style NLO merging in Pythia is illustrated by the sample main program main88.cc, which relies on an input file (e.g. main88.cmnd) for Pythia settings.
-As for all merging methods in Pythia, main88.cc requires LHE input files.
-To use main88.cc without any changes, these input files should follow the naming convention name_tree_#nAdditionalJets.lhe (for tree-level samples) and name_powheg_#nAdditionalJets.lhe (for POWHEG NLO samples). main88.cc produces HepMC event output, which can e.g. be analysed with RIVET, or used as input for detector simulations.
+UNLOPS-style NLO merging in Pythia is illustrated by the input file main162unlops.cmnd for main162.cc.
+As for all merging methods in Pythia, this example requires LHE input files that follow the naming convention name_tree_#nAdditionalJets.lhe (tree-level samples) and name_powheg_#nAdditionalJets.lhe (POWHEG NLO samples). main162.cc produces HepMC event output [Dob01], which can be used for analysis (e.g. using RIVET [Buc10]), or as input for detector simulations.
 For users not familiar with HepMC output, it is of course possible remove the HepMC code in the sample program, and use Pythia's histogramming routines instead.
-Histograms should then be filled as indicated for the histPTFirstSum histograms in main84.cc, i.e. using weightNLO*normhepmc.
+Histograms should then be filled as indicated for the histPTW histograms in main161.cc, i.e., using weight*norm.

-As for NL3, it is not necessary to change main88.cc if the user is only interested in changing standard settings.
-Thus, if the user only wants to change the number of requested events (Main:numberOfEvents), the hard process (Merging:Process), the merging scale value (Merging:TMS) and the maximal number of additional tree-level or NLO-accuracte jets (Merging:nJetMax and Merging:nJetMaxNLO, respectively), and HepMC output is desired, then there is no need to change the main88.cc code.
-The input LHE files are also part of the (command line) input for main88.exe.
-The default settings in main88.cmnd are intended to work with the (very short) sample LHEF inputs (w_production_tree_0.lhe, w_production_tree_1.lhe, w_production_tree_2.lhe and w_production_powheg_0.lhe, w_production_powheg_1.lhe).
-For these input files, the main88.exe executable can be run with the command
+As for NL3, it is not necessary to change main162.cc if the user is only interested in changing standard settings.
+Thus, if the user only wants to change the number of requested events (Main:numberOfEvents), the hard process (Merging:Process), the merging scale value (Merging:TMS) and the maximal number of additional tree-level or NLO-accuracte jets (Merging:nJetMax and Merging:nJetMaxNLO, respectively), and HepMC output is desired, then there is no need to change the main162.cc code.
+The default settings in main162unlops.cmnd are intended to work with the (very short) sample LHEF inputs (w_production_tree_0.lhe, w_production_tree_1.lhe, w_production_tree_2.lhe and w_production_powheg_0.lhe, w_production_powheg_1.lhe).
+For these input files, main162unlops.cmnd contains all relevant subruns.
+Please refrain from adding input switches than invoke any other merging scheme (such as Merging:doKTMerging) into the input file.

 Program flow